 Spring Prep Tip: Depending on how flexible you are with your rental property, sometimes it makes sense to wait and talk about rental durations and lease options until after you've found a few exceptional tenant prospects.
 Being open to a lease or a rental agreement may help you attract a better renter.
 This quick guide shows you what you must include in your paperwork in order to protect yourself and your property.

-If you wanted to open a fro-yo shop in North Dakota, then you wouldn’t hold a grand opening in January—the timing isn’t so good.
-Choosing what time of year to list your rental property is also important and can play a big role in how much rent you’ll get locked into.
-If you need to take advantage of the peak rental season (and peak rents), then this guide gives you insights on the best months to do it, how to calculate the right rent rate, and how to screen people you want to rent to.
+If you want to start a fro-yo shop in North Dakota, you wouldn't open it in January-the timing isn't so good.
+Likewise, choosing what time of year to list your rental property can play a big role in how much rent you'll get locked into.
+If you want to take advantage of peak rental season (and peak rent), this guide provides insights on the best months to start, how to calculate the right rent rate, and how to screen potential tenants.

-Spring Prep Tip: If you wait until summer to start getting your property ready for peak rental season, then your improvements may delay getting a lease signed.
-Schedule a spring inspection, so you can have an early idea of any painting, cleaning or refurbishing you might want to try and complete before summer hits.
+Spring Prep Tip: If you wait until summer to start getting your property ready for peak rental season, then your improvements may delay signing a desirable lease.
+Schedule a spring inspection, so you can have an early idea of any painting, cleaning, or refurbishing you want complete before summer hits.

-Staying current on your property’s condition can help maintenance take less time and money.
-This rental property maintenance guide helps you stay organized, budget accordingly, and gives great insights behind the most popular strategies for managing rental maintenance whether you own one property or many.
+Staying current on your property's condition can reduce maintenance time and cost.
+This rental property maintenance guide helps you stay organized, budget accordingly, and gives great insights behind the most popular strategies for managing rental maintenance-whether you own one property or many.

-Spring Prep Tip: No matter what time of year it is, like most things in life, preparation is key when you’re trying to reduce how long it takes you to replace a tenant.
-But it’s especially important when approaching the highly active summer rental season.
-This guide shows you how to be proactive with your tenant search, ways you can optimize your advertising, and the ideal types of comprehensive renter screening services that you don’t even have to pay for (choose to have your renter pay).
+Spring Prep Tip: Like most things in life, preparation is key to saving time when replacing a tenant.
+This guide shows you how to be proactive with your spring and summer tenant search, ways you can optimize your advertising, and the ideal types of comprehensive renter screening services-where you can even pass the cost onto your tenant.

 Doorbell cameras.
-Lights that turn on by voice.
+Voice-activated lights.
 A thermostat your tenant can set from their phone.
-More and more smart homes are connecting to the internet every day.
-While these features can be seen as a perk to prospective renters, there are rules for where you can and can’t place monitoring devices.
-As the property owner, it’s on you to know state surveillance laws that may limit you.
+More and more smart devices are connecting homes to the internet every day.
+While these features can be seen as a perk to prospective renters, there are rules for where you can and can't place monitoring devices.
+As the property owner, it's on you to know state surveillance laws that may limit you.
 This quick guide will show you the costs and benefits of installing such devices on your rental property.

-Spring Prep Tip: Start researching now about the most popular (and/or most affordable) devices available.
-Are you able to offset the cost of these new gadgets by making your lighting and heating/AC more efficient?
-There are several reasons you might want to install smart home technology, and it makes the most sense to do it before a busy rental season.
+Spring Prep Tip: Research devices before the busy season starts.
+Calculate if they can help you.
+For example, are you able to offset the cost of these new gadgets by making your lighting and heating/AC more efficient If you do decide to install smart home technology, it makes the most sense to do it before a busy rental season.

-From occupancy limits and security deposits to length of tenancy and expected maintenance to house rules and required paperwork, there are many things to be addressed and included within the leases and rental agreements you offer to renters.
-To help maximize your rental income and better protect yourself from tenant-related issues, it’s imperative you have a strong agreement that clearly states your rules and expectations.
-This article breaks down the reasoning behind each item you want to be sure to write into your documents.
+From occupancy limits and security deposits to tenancy length, expected maintenance, and house rules, there are many things to address within your rental agreements.
+To help maximize income and better protect yourself from tenant-related issues, it's imperative you have a strong contract that clearly states your expectations.
+This article covers the must-have items for your rental agreement and the reasoning behind each.

-Spring Prep Tip: It’s never too early to start taking notes of things you want to include in your upcoming rental paperwork.
-Things like rules for the property, payment procedures, and other renter responsibilities should be in writing.
-As you draw up your leasing papers, be sure to use common terms and clear language that’s understood by both you and your tenants.
+Spring Prep Tip: It's never too early to start noting line items you want to include in upcoming rental paperwork.
+Things like property rules, payment procedures, and other renter responsibilities should be in writing.
+As you draw up leasing papers, be sure to use common terms and clear language that's understood by both you and your tenants.

-It’s Always the Season for Running Online Tenant Background Checks
+With SmartMove, It's Always the Season for Online Tenant Background Checks